Can I buy or invest in deeds of trust, mortgage-backed notes or secured notes using funds from my account?

 Can I make an unsecured loan to an individual or company with funds from my account?

-Yes, you can make both secured and unsecured loans through your IRA Services Trust Company SDIRA.
+Yes, you can make both secured and unsecured loans through your Forge Trust Co.
+SDIRA.

 I invested in a Deed of Trust (or other secured note) with funds from my account, but the borrower is unable or has refused to pay me back.
 What are my options?